 Similar to vibrations, increased fuel use is a sign that something may be wrong with your car.
 If the engine is getting poor fuel mileage, there’s a good chance the engine is struggling to exhale the engine’s exhaust.
 When there’s an exhaust leak, your engine has to work harder which requires more fuel.
 If you notice that you have to fill up your gas tank more often than normal, have your exhaust system checked out by one of our professionals.

 Exhaust noise always means trouble.
-You should always have your exhaust system professionally checked while your engine is running, as any leaks tend to obvious when your car is on.
-At V&F, our expert mechanics use latest diagnostic equipment, and high-quality CARQUEST auto parts, to make sure we get the job done right.
+You should always have your exhaust system professionally checked while your engine is running, as any leaks tend to be obvious when your car is on.
+At V&F, our expert mechanics use latest the diagnostic equipment and high-quality CARQUEST auto parts to make sure we get the job done right.
 If you are worried something may be wrong with your exhaust system, call us today at (413) 314-2280 or schedule an appointment online.

 This article was originally published in March 2018 and has been updated for clarity.